ExploreCompareKidsFind Your IQMy IQTonightWrappedPlaylistsBlogAboutNewsletterHow We ScoreJoin Founding Circle

 How is this different from Rotten Tomatoes?

 Rotten Tomatoes aggregates binary critic opinion (fresh/rotten) on a single dimension.
-The IQ Score evaluates three dimensions with twelve sub-metrics, uses credentialed expert panels with published rubrics, and is grounded in cognitive science literature.
+The IQ Score evaluates three dimensions with twelve sub-metrics using structured rubrics grounded in cognitive science literature.
 RT measures whether critics liked something.
 We measure what it does to the viewer.

 Isn't this just opinion?

 No. Narrative complexity, dialogue density, factual accuracy, and information transfer rate are measurable properties.
 Our NLP pipeline quantifies them computationally.
-The expert panels score against structured rubrics, not personal taste.
-The methodology is transparent — rubrics and criteria are published.
+Scoring uses structured rubrics with defined criteria, not personal taste.
+The methodology is transparent and the framework is published.

 Does a low score mean the show is bad?